umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 1. Clone down the Development environment to your local machine
 2. Run the project locally and verify that you get the same extraction error as on your Cloud environments (*HINT: look for a `deploy-failed` marker in your local `/data ` folder*)
     * When you run the project, you should see an error message in the browser once the site starts to build
-3. Remove the wrong `.uda` file from the `/data/revision` folder - you will not be able to see the Document Type in the backoffice because of the failed extraction.
+3. Remove the wrong `.uda` file (It's the one we did not find in the live environment just before) from the `/data/revision` folder - you will not be able to see the Document Type in the backoffice because of the failed extraction.
-4. Open CMD prompt and navigate to your local `/data` folder
+4. Open the Umbraco Backoffice and go to Settings -> Deploy to see the Deploy dashboard.
-5. Type the following command: `echo > deploy`
+5. Select `Schema deployment from data files` in the dropdown.
 6. You will now see a `deploy-complete` marker in your local `/data` folder

 :::note